Gupta Empire: Religion

-Gupta administration
+Administration

-A study of the epigraphical records of the Gupta empire shows that there was a hierarchy of administrative divisions from top to bottom.
-The empire was called by various names such as Rajya, Rashtra, Desha, Mandala, Prithvi and Avani.
-It was divided into 26 provinces, which were styled as Bhukti, Pradesha and Bhoga.
-Provinces were also divided into Vishayas and put under the control of the Vishayapatis.
+A study of the epigraphical records of the Gupta Empire shows that there was a hierarchy of administrative divisions from top to bottom.
+It was divided into 26 provinces, which were called Bhukti, Desha or Rajya.
+Provinces were also divided into vishayas or pradeshas (districts) and put under the control of Vishayapatis (district lords).
 A Vishayapati administered the Vishaya with the help of the Adhikarana (council of representatives), which comprised four representatives: Nagarasreshesthi, Sarthavaha, Prathamakulika and Prathama Kayastha.
 A part of the Vishaya was called Vithi.
-The Gupta also had trading links with the Sassanid and Byzantine Empire..
-The four-fold varna system was observed under the Gupta period but caste system was fluid.
-Brahmins followed non-Brahmanical profession as well.
-Khastriyas were involved in trade and commerce.
-The society largely coexisted among themselves.
+The Gupta also had trading links with the Sassanid and Byzantine Empires.
+The four-fold varna system was observed under the Gupta period but occupations were not rigidly constrained by caste.
+Some Brahmins followed non-Brahmanical professions.
+Kshatriyas were often involved in trade and commerce.